-The SCU maintains an Online List of Government Statistical Surveys (OLGSS) that currently includes business and local authority surveys.
+SCU also maintain an Online List of Government Statistical Surveys (OLGSS) that currently includes business and local authority surveys.
 In line with the Code of Practice, the list is being expanded to include surveys of households and individuals from January 2016.

-The SCU also monitors and reports on the administrative burden costs placed on businesses and local authorities by producing the Annual Report on Government Statistical Surveys for Official Statistics of Businesses and Local Authorities.
+Historically, SCU published the Annual Report on Government Statistical Surveys for Official Statistics of Businesses and Local Authorities.

 Following the January 2015 publication, a user consultation was conducted and all future releases of this report have been cancelled.
 Information on surveys conducted by government departments along with their associated compliance costs can be found in the Online List of Government Statistical Surveys (OLGSS)

 For further information, please contact the Survey Control Unit